Aashiqui 2: Marketing

 The first look was released on 22 March 2013, and was well received by critics and audiences.
 Unlike other films whose theatrical trailers are released first, the makers of the film chose to release the songs before the trailer.
-The first song, "Tum Hi Ho", was released on 16 March 2013 to unanimous critical reception from critics and became very popular among the audiences.
+The first song, "Tum Hi Ho", was released on 16 March 2013 to unanimous critical reception from critics and became very popular among audiences.
 The song became an instant hit with approximately 2 million views on YouTube within 10 days of release, which helped in the marketing of the film.
-It has been trending on Twitter and YouTube since its launch.
+It trended on Twitter and YouTube on its launch.

 The film's preview poster showing Aditya and Shraddha under a jacket in a rain-drenched street with the streetlight casting a glow was released along with music on 3 April 2013.
 At the music release event, Aditya and Shraddha recreated the scene from Aashiqui from under a jacket (much like the poster) on the stage.
 The theatrical trailer was released in mid-April 2013, two weeks before the film's release, and was well received by critics and audiences.

 Unlike most Bollywood films which indulge in months of promotion before the release, Aashiqui 2 had less than three weeks for promotion before its release.
-A music concert where singers (who sang songs in the soundtrack album) performed to their respective songs was organised to promote the film.
+A music concert where singers (who sang songs in the soundtrack album) performed their respective songs was organised to promote the film.
 The makers of the film launched the Aashiqui 2 jackets, as seen in the film's poster.
 Statues resembling the signature image of the couple hiding under the jacket were placed inside various theatres.

 Release

-Due to the romantic theme of the film, it was originally planned for a Valentine's day release on 14 February 2013, but this was postponed because of production delays.
+Due to the romantic theme of the film, it was originally planned for a Valentine's Day release on 14 February 2013, but this was postponed because of production delays.
 The film was released on 26 April 2013 in over 1100 screens across India.
 The film was not released in key markets such as UK, US, Canada, Australia and New Zealand.

-Sequel

-A sequel to the film Aashiqui 3 has been announced by Mukesh Bhatt & Bhushan Kumar.
-The music for the sequel will be composed by Pritam and will star Kartik Aaryan.
-It will be directed by Anurag Basu.
-The female lead is yet to be announced.